maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 NOTE: If you prefer to organize your mobile views outside of the regular `app/views` path, for example in `app/views_mobile`, swap the `prepend_view_path` with:

     prepend_view_path Rails.root + 'app' + 'views_mobile'

+TIP: If you use Firefox try [User Agent Switcher][] to test on your desktop.

 A Hybrid Approach
 -----------------